-One brand that stands out for espresso is Cubita, which is made in Cuba.
+One brand that stands out for espresso is also Cubita, the one from the Sierra Maestra mountains in eastern Cuba.
 Its dark and bold flavor profile is perfect for creating a strong shot of espresso that packs a punch.

 Another great option for espresso lovers is Sello Rojo from Colombia, known for its rich and full-bodied flavor that is perfect for creating lattes and cappuccinos.